radenkovic/mariner/docs/modules/mailer.md

 ## Sending email with variables

-The most of the time, you want to include some dynamic data in email subject, or email body Mailer module supports templating thanks to [mustache](https://mustache.github.io/):
+Most of the time, you want to include some dynamic data in email subject, or email body.
+Mailer module supports templating thanks to [mustache](https://mustache.github.io/):

 ```